Information on the processing of personal data in compliance with Articles 13 and 14 of EU Regulation 2016/679 (referred to below as the GDPR)

 • Natural persons requesting an exemption or exclusion from the payment of the Access Fee through alternative methods;

-• Natural persons whose data is processed in compliance with the obligations arising from the implementation regulations of the Access Fee, in order to carry out the necessary checks in fulfillment of the implementing regulations of the access fee.
+• Natural persons whose data is processed in compliance with the obligations arising from the implementation regulations of the Access Fee, in order to perform the necessary checks or inspections in compliance with the implementing regulations governing the Access Fee.

 b) Puropse: